JHU-PL-Lab/www-fpse/assignments/project.md

 On the last day of class you will submit your current codebase as a code checkpoint.

-1. You don't have to have things finished, but you should have made significant progress.
+1. You should have made significant progress on your project.
 2. Your code should be tested.
 3. Run a coverage tool to demonstrate test coverage.
 4. Your project must be buildable with `dune build` at the top level and testable with `dune test`.
 Comment out any code that doesn't build before your submission.
 5. You should have a `Readme.md` that explains your progress so far: what is working, what is not, etc.

 The code checkpoint is an important opportunity to get feedback from your advisor and correct issues before your final submission.

-**Grading rubric**
+Having a significant amount of code done for this checkpoint has always proven extremely helpful for groups in years past.

+Make sure it is clear where your library code is.
+Consider some specific requirement of the final product, and then abstract it: use functors, parametrized types, all of that.

+You should have a well-structured GitHub repository for all of your code that contains no binaries, and you submit to Gradescope with this repository.
+You should have a `.gitignore` so that you're not submitting binaries or `_opam/` files, or anything else buildable from the source code.

+*Grading rubric*

 * 30% progress: has made sufficient progress towards the end goal; seems close to 1/2 of the way through the project.
-* 20% tests: there are tests covering a signficant portion of the functionality that is implemented so far.
+* 3% evidence of a library: there is an abstraction of features into a library, and it's clear what the library will be by the final submission.
+* 3% has enough algorithmic complexity: at this rate, the complexity of the project is high and will seem to meet the standard for the final submission.
-* 25% module design and structure: module design is well-structured, is thought through, considers advisor's comments from the proposal, and won't need significant change heading forward.
+* 24% module design and structure: module design is well-structured, is thought through, considers advisor's comments from the proposal, and won't need significant change heading forward.
 * 25% code quality: the code that implements the module design is high quality with good types, functional data structures, lots of modules, etc.
+* 15% tests: there are tests covering a significant portion of the functionality that is implemented so far.

 <a name="demo"></a>
 #### Demo and Final Code Submission